ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 By default CKEditor will be placed in the `bower_components/ckeditor` directory.

-### Adding CKEditor as a `bower.json` dependency
+### Adding CKEditor as dependency using a `bower.json` file

-You may incldue CKEditor to your dependency list inside your `bower.json`.
-Just make sure to create a reference to `ckeditor` inside the `dependency` property.
+You may add CKEditor to dependency list inside your `bower.json` file.
+Just make sure to create a reference to `ckeditor` in the `dependencies` property.

 	{
 		"name": "my-project",